On reachability of Markov decision processes: a novel state-classification-based PI approach: Introduction

-Our study is inspired by Markov decision processes (MDPs) with risk neutral criteria in \cite{A02,BR11,OHLJBL:96,MLT05,S99} and the risk probability criterion in \cite{BM04,BK95,HG-2020}, and is also motivated by reachability problems in the probability of hitting a given set of states (e.g, \cite{DM22,DEJ11}).
-In MDPs with risk neutral criteria, the existence and computational methods (e.g., the algorithms of policy iteration, linear programming and value iteration) of optimal policies have been deeply studied, see \cite{A02,BR11,CR12,OHLJBL:96,MLT05,S99} for the risk-neutral discounted criterion, \cite{A02,BR11,CR12,OHLJBL:96,MLT05,S99} for the risk neutral average criteria, and \cite{A02,BR11,OHLJBL:96,MLT05,S99} for the risk neutral total reward criterion.
-As for the risk-sensitive case, the existence of an optimal policy is proven in \cite{BR14,CH11,D07}, and value iteration algorithm of an optimal policy are given in \cite{BM04,BK95,HG-2020,Wen} for the risk probability criterion.
-As is well known, in the existing literature on MDPs with risk neutral/sensitive and probability criteria, there is a common characterization that all the optimization criteria are defined by reward/cost functions.
-Naturally, the reward/cost functions in the optimality criteria of MDPs may cause essential influences on the existence and computation of optimal policies.
+Our study is inspired by MDPs with risk neutral criteria in \cite{BR11,OHLJBL:96,MLT05,S99} and the risk probability criterion in \cite{BM04,HG-2020}, and is also motivated by the reachability problems in the probability of hitting a given set of states (e.g, \cite{DM22,DEJ11}).
+In MDPs with risk neutral criteria, the existence and computational methods (e.g., the algorithms of policy iteration, linear programming and value iteration) of optimal policies have been deeply studied, see \cite{BR11,CR12,OHLJBL:96,MLT05,S99} for the risk-neutral discounted criterion and the risk neutral average criteria, and \cite{BR11,OHLJBL:96,MLT05,S99} for the risk neutral total reward criterion.
+As for the risk-sensitive case, the existence of an optimal policy is proven in \cite{BR14,D07}, and a value iteration algorithm of an optimal policy is given in \cite{BM04,HG-2020,Wen} for the risk probability criterion.
+As is well known, in the existing literature on MDPs with risk neutral/sensitive and probability criteria, the optimization criteria are defined by reward/cost functions.
 In reliability engineering situations \cite[p.
-238-278]{MYK04}, there are different optimization objectives referring to reward/cost functions, for example, minimizing the deviation between the total system cost and the predetermined budgeted cost with uncertain random systems (e.g.,\cite{XZ23}), and minimizing the long-run average cost of a non-repairable device whose degradation follows the Wiener process (e.g., \cite{YSX12}).
-However, some objectives without reward/cost functions are also worth to study, for instance, maximizing the reliability of series-parallel systems consisting of components which work independently with interchangeable redundancies, where the optimal policy is the order of the main components in ascending order of their failure probabilities (e.g., \cite{T23}).
-Motivated from \cite{T23}, we aim to study the maximal reliability in controlled Markov systems, instead of concerning about the components' orders in this paper.
+238-278]{MYK04}, there are different optimization objectives referring to reward/cost functions, for example, minimizing the deviation between the total system costs and the predetermined budgeted costs with uncertain random systems (e.g., \cite{XZ23}), and minimizing the long-run average cost of a non-repairable device whose degradation follows the Wiener process (e.g., \cite{YSX12}).
+However, there are some objectives not involving any reward/cost function, for instance, minimizing the reaching probability of series-parallel systems consisting of components which works independently with interchangeable redundancies, where the optimal policy is the order of the main components in ascending order of their reaching probabilities (e.g., \cite{T23}).
+Motivated from \cite{BR11,BM04,OHLJBL:96,HG-2020,MLT05,S99,T23}, this paper concentrates on the reachability problems in MDPs, instead of concerning about the components' orders.